Origin, species, types, agronomic management, food and medicinal uses.

 It prefers loose soils, with a loamy or loamy-silty texture, rich in organic matter.

 It tolerates acidity and grows well in soils with a pH of 4.5 to 8.
 Its cultivation adapts well to temperature ranges between 14-16 °C and 27-32 °C, depending on the cultivar.

 ✔ Main cultivars used in Colombia

-Four cultivars are mainly planted in Colombia: foreign, red, natagueña and raizuela .
-The foreign one is the one with the largest and heaviest rhizomes (429 g of average weight per rhizome).
+Four cultivars are mainly planted in Colombia: foreign, red, natagueña and raizuela.
+The foreign variety has the largest and heaviest rhizomes (429 g of average weight per rhizome).
 In some countries, a production of 23 t/ha is reported after four months, and 85 t/ha after one year.

 The sowing density of the plant ranges from 13,333 to 20,000 rhizomes per ha, at a distance of 1 to 0.5m, and from 1 to 0.75m.

 The plant propagates by rhizomes.
-The harvest takes place between 6 and 9 months after sowing, depending on the cultivar, the altitude and the type of soil.
+The harvest takes place between six and nine months after sowing, depending on the cultivar, the altitude, and the type of soil.

 Harvesting is done manually, with the help of a shovel or barretón, in small production units.